 The biggest changes to the traffic laws have to do with the potential consequences for speeding over a certain amount over the speeding limit.
-If you are charged with speeding 26 to 34 miles over the speed limit you can be charged with a Class B Misdemeanor.
-A Class B Misdemeanor carries a potential penalty of up to 180 days in county jail and a fine up to $1,500.
-Perhaps the biggest consequence of speeding 26 miles an hour over the speed limit is that you cannot receive Court Supervision.
-A conviction for speeding 26 to 34 miles per hour over the speed limit will result in a conviction on your driving record which could lead to a suspension of your driver’s license.
-I will talk a little more about Court Supervision a little later in this article.
+If you are charged with speeding 26 to 34 miles over the speed limit you can be charged with a Class B Misdemeanor for Aggravated or Excessive Speeding.
+A Class B Misdemeanor for Aggravated or Excessive Speeding carries a potential penalty of up to 180 days in county jail and a fine up to $1,500.
+A conviction for speeding 26 to 34 miles per hour over the speed limit could result in a conviction on your driving record which could lead to a suspension of your driver’s license.
+I will talk a little more about Court Supervision, a possible sentence for a Class B Aggravated or Excessive Speeding charge a little later in this article.

-If you are charged with speeding 35 miles per hour or more over the posted speed limit, you will be charged with a Class A Misdemeanor.
+If you are charged with speeding 35 miles per hour or more over the posted speed limit, you will be charged with a Class A Misdemeanor for Aggravated or Excessive Speeding.
 A Class A Misdemeanor conviction for speeding 35 miles per hour or more over the speed limit carries a potential penalty of up to one year in county jail and a maximum fine of $2,500.
-Just like speeding 26 to 34 miles per hour over the speed limit, you cannot get Court Supervision for speeding 35 miles per hour or more over the speed limit.
 If you are convicted of speeding 35 miles per hour over the speed limit, the Secretary of State may suspend your driver’s license.

 Court Supervision is usually the preferred outcome for a speeding ticket.
 Court Supervision usually lasts for 2 to 4 months.
 The court will usually require that you pay the fines, fees, and court costs, maybe complete Traffic School, and stay out of trouble.
 If you are under 21, Illinois Law requires that you complete Traffic School.
 If you successfully complete your Court Supervision, the ticket will be dismissed without a conviction appearing on your driving record.
 Since the ticket is dismissed without a conviction, your license will not be suspended by the Secretary of State.
 This is important because if you are convicted of 3 traffic tickets in a 12 month period, your license will be suspended.
 Since Court Supervision is not a conviction, the Court Supervision will not be used towards the three convictions in a 12 month that would lead to a suspension of your license.